usefulcoder/adsbMilTracker/README.md

 ## milTracker install and setup

 1. ensure that dependencies are installed on your raspberry pi:
+    - This may appear to freeze or stop at times.
+More than likely it is working, it just takes a while to install.
     ```
     sudo apt install git python3-pip python3-full python-is-python3 && pip install meshtastic --break-system-packages
     ```